Arnaiz/fukuoka/README.md

 # fukuoka home files repository
 This repository contains home configuration files at my Lenovo Thinkpad X220 laptop, hostname name fukuoka.

-This host its not working yet since defuncts when my baby sister threw on it a big glass of water.
+This host its not working yet since defuncts after my baby sister threw on it a big glass of water.

 Last functional environment: